 This will bring up a bunch of information about your current article.
 But it will also give you the option to ‘Audit’ it.
 That’s what you want to do next.

 Step 4: Find the ‘Audit’ button to the right of the website URL that you just entered, and click it.

-Once you click on the ‘audit’ button, you will get a huge checklist telling you, in detail, everything that you need to change about your post to start improving your rankings.
+Once you click on the ‘audit’ tool button, you will get a huge checklist telling you, in detail, everything that you need to change about your post to start improving your rankings and search traffic.

 Here is just the very top part of what you will see when you get these results.

 Basically Surfer SEO offers a checklist of everything that needs to be changed in order for your post to start ranking better… and you can just go from top to bottom, fixing all of the issues.

 Here is just a quick list of some of the things it checks for…